rodrigoparente/vulns-data-agg/README.md

 # Vulnerabilities Data Aggregation

-The code from this repository can be used to download and correlate information about known vulnerabilities from different security feed sources.
+The code from this repository can be used to download and correlate information about known vulnerabilities from different security feed sources, such as:

+ - NIST
+ - MITRE
+ - OWASP
+ - ExploitDB
+ - Multiples Security Advisories (Microsoft, Adobe, Intel, etc)
+ - Twitter

 # Requirements